BKstuudio/2ly/README.md

 5. Trigger your agent - it has now access to the tools
 5. Monitor agent-to-tool interactions and observability insights

+## Key features

+- **Tool Registry** - Centralized catalog of MCP servers, APIs, and custom functions with version management
+- **Agents** - Discover and manage all your agents across frameworks like LangChain, Langflow, n8n, and custom implementations
+- **Playground** - Integrated environment to test and debug tools before connecting them to agents
+- **Monitoring** - Complete visibility into agent-to-tool transactions with detailed logs, analytics, and compliance tracking
+- **Deployment** - Flexible runtime deployment across local, remote, and edge environments with automatic scaling

 ## Architecture

 2LY acts as both a proxy and intelligence layer between your agents and tools: